JAForbes/superouter/readme.md

 > 🚨 **Warning** 🚨
 >
 > There is absolutely no need to ever use any of the functionality below.
 You can very happily and safely only use the above API.
-Everything below is the primatives used to create the higher level API.
+Everything below is the primitives used to create the higher level API.
 It's exposed because there's no danger in doing so, and it's documented because it's exposed.

 ---